MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/test-and-deploy/hololens2-deployment.md

     [![UWP XR Plug-in Management window](../images/uwp-xr-plug-in-management.png)](../images/uwp-xr-plug-in-management.png)

     > [!NOTE]
     > A yellow warning icon may appear after checking the **OpenXR** option.
 Click that icon to open the **OpenXR Project Validation** tool.
-Click **Fix all** and ignore the interaction profile issue that can't be auto-fixed.
+Click **Fix All** and ignore the interaction profile issue that can't be auto-fixed.
 The profiles will be added in the step below.

 1. Under **Project Settings**, navigate to **XR Plug-in Management > OpenXR > Interaction Profiles** and ensure the following profiles are listed based on the MRTK features you'd like to use: